 was celebrated in June 2017 at the Biblioteca Nacional de España

 , Madrid.
-The fourth edition has just been finished in June 2018, again at the BNE with one more session at the Biblioteca Marqués de Valdecilla
+The fourth edition, in June 2018, had one more session at Biblioteca Marqués de Valdecilla

 A few years ago I began to write a blog